Intelligent, Alert, Loyal.

-The Canaan dog is a medium-sized dog bred in what is now modern Israel to be a watchdog and herder.
+The Canaan dog breed is a medium-sized dog, originally bred in what is now modern Israel to be a watchdog and herder.
 They are known for being loyal to their owners and very smart.
-They are well alert dogs and are cautious around unfamiliar people and animals.
+They are very alert dogs and are cautious around unfamiliar people and animals.
 Once one trusts you, they show their better qualities as affectionate and playful dogs.

 The Canaan dog breed is considered to be somewhat vocal.
 When they do bark, it’s mostly inquisitive or defensive, since it’s such cautious breed.
 Some owners utilize their wariness as watchdogs, alerting them to strangers.
 All around, however, these dogs aren’t known to bark excessively.
 If anything, they can easily be taught not to speak on command, in case it becomes a nuisance.

 While they are typically pretty independent dogs, the Canaan dog can get anxious when left alone for too long.
 This can lead to excessive barking and destructive behavior if not dealt with.
 For owners that aren’t home all day, they might hire a dog sitter or send their dog to daycare.
 This breed wouldn’t too well in daycare, however, given its caution of others.

 The Canaan dog is a breed that does require some sort of enclosure when outside.
 The breed is independent, and if it finds something more interesting than what its owner has to say, it can be difficult to get their attention.